Ansheel9/P2-Continous-Control-DeepRL/Report.md

 Result
 ---

 The agent's performance within the Reacher environment was measured by the average score based on 1000 episodes.
+The model was trained for Version-1 environment.

 ![](https://github.com/Ansheel9/P2-Continous-Control-DeepRL/blob/master/Images/plot.png)